 It is displayed in the list of created integrations in the Renta interface.

-Displays a list of available business manager accounts and advertising cabinets that Facebook Pixel is linked to.
+Display a list of available business manager accounts and advertising cabinets to which Facebook Pixel is linked.

 Select the business manager that contains the desired Facebook Pixel.